agb32/cosmadoc/docs/source/issues.md

 The UCL Pandemic modelling tool used for modelling COVID-19.
 This is available from [https://github.com/mrc-ide/covid-sim/](https://github.com/mrc-ide/covid-sim/)

-Installation: you will need a compiler module, the cmake module and python3.
+Installation: you will need a compiler module, python3, and (prior to July 2024) the cmake module.

-So, e.g. `module load gnu_comp/9.3.0 python/3.6.5 cmake`
+So, e.g. `module load gnu_comp/9.3.0 python/3.6.5`

 This is a cmake build process: